Effiong06/soccercentral/README.md

 Soccer Central is simply a site designed to provide users with imformation and stats regarding professional association football games.
 The user would input the match the want to learn about and they would be shown the stats regarding the teams and players involved

-It is a basic website simply displaying information about the user's desired match and additional details.
-Unfortunately, as shown in the demo, issues with the API did not allow for the proper development of the website
+It is a basic website simply displaying information about the football, from leagues and fixtures, to players' statistics.

  ***DEMO***
  ______________________________________________
- {A link to a demo video (explaining and displaying the contents of the website)} :- [https://drive.google.com/file/d/1Cw2H1KV_yT3OaqwVAqRbwfu8lV1cIBrA/view?usp=sharing](url)
+ {A link to a demo video (explaining and displaying the contents of the website)} :- [fill this in](url)

- Open this link to access Soccer Central :- [https://www.ueff.tech/](url)
+ Open this link to access Soccer Central :- [fill this in](url)

  ***TECHNOLOGY USED***
  ______________________________________________